Iranian LNG for Europe – reality or pipe dream?

 Iranian LNG would, on the other hand, be produced in the Persian Gulf – a healthy 5000 km or more away from Central European markets.
 Nabucco already showed us that using a pipeline for this distance is economically foolish.
 But just beside Iran, there is Qatar and it produces LNG for Europe at a profit.
 If it can, what reason should there be that Iran could not?
 Right, there is none.

-Popular imagination holds that LNG is very expensive by nature and it all goes to Asia – but is it really?
+Popular imagination holds that LNG is very expensive by nature and it all goes to Asia – but is it?
 Qatar produces LNG at a cost point of about 1,5 USD/MMBtu.
 Put another 1,5 USD/MMBtu on top of that for transport to North Western Europe and about 0,5 USD/MMBtu for re-gasification and we have Natural Gas at 3,5 USD/MMBtu.
 The true price of LNG does not reflect the technical cost of LNG although in some cases that might be a bit closer to the truth.
 But I digress.

 The price of LNG reflects the supply/demand balance of the world.
 When the world wants more LNG than the world can provide, prices go up and vice versa.
 That’s pretty much the case for almost anything.
 Do you think the price of oil reflects extraction and transport costs?

 So much in fact that LNG looked pretty cheap compared to it.
-That’s why they got LNG terminals in order to complement whatever expensive gas they had with a more moderately priced resource.
+That’s why they got LNG terminals to complement whatever expensive gas they had with a more moderately priced resource.
 Getting some more independence from fickle Argentina sure was a potent driver.

-And even if for years most LNG went to high price Asia, the party seems over now.
+And even if for years most LNG went to high-price Asia, the party seems over now.
 European terminals see cargos again and many.
 Every bubble bursts finally.

 In 2008, I was involved in the Iran LNG negotiations and hence got a taste of the real problem.
-Due to sanctions, Iran tried to force the issue by building whatever they could on their own, surely also in order to retain control over something that was, in fact, more than they could handle alone.
+Due to sanctions, Iran tried to force the issue by building whatever they could on their own, surely also to retain control over something that was, in fact, more than they could handle alone.
 And this was made especially hard by public institutions and ministries on the one side and Republican Guards on the other playing the obstruction game at every twist and turn.

 It still was an admirably courageous initiative and also one that has cost Iran quite some cash.
 But if the central piece – the liquefaction train – is missing, it’s just a white elephant in the desert.
 Could it be brought back to life?

 The problem is neither technology nor is it truly finance.
-The real problem is that in the past, big scale LNG projects took a relationship of trust between a buyer willing to do what it takes to get the LNG project off the ground and a seller willing to do what it takes to make at least some money off his gas that it cannot use otherwise.
+The real problem is that in the past, big-scale LNG projects took a relationship of trust between a buyer willing to do what it takes to get the LNG project off the ground and a seller willing to do what it takes to make at least some money off his gas that it cannot use otherwise.
 In the end, today’s LNG is the stranded gas of the past.

-And Iran as the seller thinks that it must squeeze potential buyers on price and flexibility to match that what sellers like Qatar get.
+And Iran as the seller thinks that it must squeeze potential buyers on price and flexibility to match what sellers like Qatar get.
 However, Qatar was not as difficult a counterparty in the past as it is right now with buyers and partners.
-It opened its arms and gave those willing to develop the first LNG trains a deal they could not possibly refuse in order to make them do what was needed.
+It opened its arms and gave those willing to develop the first LNG trains a deal they could not possibly refuse to make them do what was needed.
 Only with time, did they become what they are now but then the LNG trains were producing at capacity.
 Now they have something to sell – now they can afford their position.
 Well, sort of at least.

-When Iran announces new contracts being offered to oil companies in September in London, it better put some of this co-operational spirit into the drafts.
+When Iran announces new contracts being offered to oil companies in September in London, it better put some of this cooperative spirit into the drafts.
 If it’s another “It’s my way or the highway” story, the LNG world is going to take note and play the “dragging the foot” game.

 LNG from Iran would be a great alternative to Europe complementing its clean energy portfolio and it’s a very viable option if only those involved can put their heads together until a compromise that is palatable to both parties is found.
 But this is another story.